 There are a few things that can expand your horizons like no episode of “Friends” will.
 Playing board games with your family and friends.
 Reading.
 Building stuff from Lego blocks.
 Falling on your butt when jumping over a bench.
 Traveling.

 Ever since I started traveling, I’ve become more aware of the vast differences that make us unique.
-I would never say the separate us.
+I would never say they separate us.
 Quite the contrary, actually – what makes us different, makes us beautiful!
-And here is still so much to learn and see!
+And there is still so much to learn and see!

 It makes me indescribably happy to be able to share my culture, my ideas, and my difference with others.
 We can use our differences to power tolerance, understanding, creativity, and sensitivity – we can make the world a better place!

 What makes me even happier is learning about other cultures and different ways other people live, love, laugh!
 Because the key is empathy and listening.
 Sharing is caring, but looking at the world through each other’s eyes – that’s how we understand.